 “The Witch Finder General,” Scott remarked.

-“Shut up!” said both women at once.
+“Shut up!” uttered both women.

 “The very same,” acknowledged the newcomer.
 “Abducting people, murdering them.
 Stealing their souls to bring back the wickedest of all witches will not allow us to practice magic freely.
 I’ll only bring back the ducking stools, the skin pricking, the being burned at the stake.
 Nothing good can come of revealing ourselves to the world again.”